Are you a Student Employee?

 We want your onboarding experience to be as seamless as possible.
-You will receive a welcome packet outlining first day logistics, benefits and payroll information, instructions, and action items.
+You will receive a welcome letter outlining first day logistics, benefits and payroll information, instructions, and action items.
 If you’d like to get a head start by reading up on some of these items, use the links below.

 Parking and transportation availability depends upon the physical location of your position.
 Details about parking and/or transportation availability are included in the welcome letter.

 Madison-based Employees: instructions for making parking arrangements, costs and the specific location depends upon your building location.

 - Vehicle information and parking deduction information is collected from all employees that use UWSA parking facilities.
 Complete the Parking Assignment/Payroll Deduction Request Form to provide your information.

 UWSA employees may obtain a Madison Metro Bus Pass.
 This pass will allow you to ride all Madison buses for a small fee.
 You must show your Wiscard at the UW Transportation Services office in order to acquire your bus pass.
 For office location and hours, visit the Transportation Services website.
 NOTE: Bus passes are only valid from date of receipt to the following August/September.
 You will need to get a new bus pass every August/September.